jdansb/jdansb.github.io/README.md

 Proceed with caution; these notes are subject to errors due to the natural learning process.
 These notes are the result of my personal studies on certain topics.
 I thought they might be useful to other students.

 ### Current projects:
+- [Econophysics Manual]([https://github.com/jdansb/jdansb.github.io/tree/main/Griffiths%20](https://github.com/jdansb/jdansb.github.io/tree/main/Econofisica)) - I am writing an introductory textbook on econophysics, with a particular focus on wealth distribution.
+I seek to avoid unnecessary subjective debates, focus on the quantitative aspects, and (according to my critics) vulgarize economic theory.
 - [Griffiths DLC](https://github.com/jdansb/jdansb.github.io/tree/main/Griffiths%20) - In a nutshell, it's basically a review of quantum mechanics based on David J. Griffiths' Introduction to Quantum Mechanics (3rd Edition), where I try to open up all the accounts, examples and some problems in a straightforward way.
-(In progress, Portuguese)
+(Suspended, Portuguese)

 ### Completed projects:
 -  [Ecology Wiki](https://fiscomp.if.ufrgs.br/index.php/Ecologia) - My master's research is what got me started with Wiki.
 I shared part of my introductory studies in the field by investigating different mathematical and computational models (2022, Portuguese).